 Q. Who is required to file for UBIT?

-A. Anyone who has investments that are considered an unrelated business activity (like a LP or LLC) and/or contains debt financing within the tax-advantaged account and has net income over $1,000 or wishes to file for a NOL.
+A. Anyone who has investments that are considered an unrelated business activity (like a LP or LLC) and/or contains debt financing within the tax-advantaged account and has gross income over $1,000.

 Q. Who pays the UBIT when it is owed?